Frank-Pechar/forkify/README.md

-# Forkify Project - Recipe Application
+# Recipe App
-# JavaScript Project
+## JavaScript Project
 ## Description of App Functionality, Features, and Methods

 Javascript coding project I completed from Udemy - The Complete Javascript Course 2023: From Zero to Expert by Jonas Schmedtmann.
-After coding this project through the course I then added additional modifications and extensive commenting of code for educational purposes.
+After coding this project through the course I then added additional modifications and comments to the code for educational purposes.

 App can be run from: https://frank-pechar-js-forkify.netlify.app/

+## App Functionality

+Search Recipes
+- Enter keyword(s) in the search field to display a list of recipes, e.g. “pizza”, “pasta”, “onions”, etc.
+- View page(s) of results for various recipes

+View a Recipe
+- Select a recipe from results list to display recipe ingredients
+- Change number of servings as needed will change quantities of ingredients
+- Click &lt;DIRECTIONS&gt; Button to go to to recipe origination website for further cooking instructions

+Add Your Own Recipe
+- Click &lt;ADD RECIPE&gt; Button
+- Enter recipe input and click &lt;UPLOAD&gt; Button
+- Recipe will be automatically Bookmarked

+Bookmark Favorite Recipes
+- Click &lt;Bookmark&gt; Button

+View List of Bookmarks
+- Hover mouse over &lt;BOOKMARKS&gt; Button

-## This App Uses Javascript Features Such As:
+## Javascript Features and Methods Used

 - ES6 Modules
 - MVC - Model/View/Controller Architecture wih Publisher/Subscriber Pattern